getify/You-Dont-Know-JS/types & grammar/ch2.md

 Simple values (aka scalar primitives) are *always* assigned/passed by value-copy: `null`, `undefined`, `string`, `number`, `boolean`, and ES6's `symbol`.

-Complex values (aka compound primitives) *always* create a new reference on assignment and a copy of the reference on passing: `object` (including arrays, and all boxed object wrappers -- see Chapter 3), and `function`.
+Compound primitives *always* create a copy of the reference on assignment or passing: `object` (including `array`s, and all boxed object wrappers -- see Chapter 3), and `function`.

 In the above snippet, because `2` is a scalar primitive, `a` holds one initial copy of that value, and `b` is assigned another *copy* of the value.
 When changing `b`, you are in no way changing the value in `a`.

 But **both `c` and `d`** are seperate references to the same shared value `[1,2,3]`, which is a compound primitive.
-It's important to note that neither `c` nor `d` more "owns" the `[1,2,3]` array value -- both are just equal peer references to the value.
-So, when using either reference to modify (`.push(4)`) the actual shared array value itself, it's affecting just the one shared value, and both references will  reference the newly modified value `[1,2,3,4]`.
+It's important to note that neither `c` nor `d` more "owns" the `[1,2,3]` value -- both are just equal peer references to the value.
+So, when using either reference to modify (`.push(4)`) the actual shared `array` value itself, it's affecting just the one shared value, and both references will reference the newly modified value `[1,2,3,4]`.

-Since references are to the values themselves and not to the variables, you cannot use one reference to change where another reference is pointed:
+Since references point to the values themselves and not to the variables, you cannot use one reference to change where another reference is pointed:

 ```js
 var a = [1,2,3];